LacyLights MCP Server

 get_fixture_inventory

-- Query available lighting fixtures and their capabilitiesanalyze_fixture_capabilities
+- Query available fixtures and their capabilitiesanalyze_fixture_capabilities

 generate_scene

-- Extract lighting-relevant information from theatrical scriptsoptimize_scene
+- Extract lighting cues and suggestions from theatrical scriptsoptimize_scene

-Cue Management
+Cue Sequence Management

 create_cue_sequence